tenintech/osticket-prereqs/README.md

 <h2>Installation Steps</h2>
 1. Create Virtual Machine in Microsoft Azure on which to install ticketing system
-2. Install osTicket and it's dependencies from folder containing Installation Files
+2. Install osTicket and it's dependencies from folder containing Installation Files Configure IIS
+Register PHP making web server aware that PHP is on the computer Extract osTicket folder and copy into the root folder of the web server
 <p>
 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>